 Director of Outreach

 Erika Sanzi is the Director of Outreach at Parents Defending Education.
-She is a former educator and school committee member and a current senior visiting fellow at the Thomas B. Fordham Institute.
+She spent the past five years writing about K12 education, with a focus on parent choice, student outcomes, and the boy crisis.
+She is a former educator and school committee member.
 She is also the mother of three school-aged sons.